 \subsection{Discussion}

-SCMs and other formal models of actual causality have struggled to represent background common sense elements of a causal judgment, such as necessity, sufficiency, normality and responsibility.
-We show through analysis of the CRASS ~\citep{frohberg-binder-2022-crass} and causal judgment ~\citep{ghazal2017bigbench} benchmarks and related vignettes from ~\cite{kueffner2021acsurvey} that LLMs do well in reasoning with these elements.
-Relatively lower performance for direct and chain-of-thought answering on the causal judgment benchmark highlight an opportunity to research and engineer systems that guide LLMs in assembling these core elements into solutions for practical problems in actual causality questions.
+Formal approaches to token causality have struggled to represent background common sense elements of a causal judgment, such as necessity, sufficiency, normality and responsibility.
+We show through analysis of the CRASS ~\citep{frohberg-binder-2022-crass} and causal judgment ~\citep{ghazal2017bigbench} benchmarks and related vignettes from ~\cite{kueffner2021acsurvey} that LLMs perform well in generating causal arguments with these elements.
+Relatively lower performance for direct and chain-of-thought answering on the causal judgment benchmark highlight an opportunity to research and engineer systems that guide LLMs in assembling these core elements into solutions for practical problems in token causality questions.